 According to the Texas A&M AgriLife Extension Service economists, Hurricane Harvey caused more than \$200 million in crop and livestock losses in Texas.
 Flood waters have the potential to destroy standing crops, create water-logged conditions that delay planting or harvesting, wash away productive topsoil, and damage farm equipment and infrastructure.
-FMSs or FMPs potentially reduce extremely high flows in rivers and streams, thereby preventing flood waters from inundating areas outside of the floodway including agricultural areas.
-Structural FMSs or FMPs, like small flood control ponds, also have the potential to assist in agricultural production by serving dual purpose of flood mitigation and water supply.
-Non- structural FMSs or FMPs have similar impacts on flood peak flow reduction and flooding including agricultural conservation practices such as conservation tillage, residue management, cover crops, and furrow dikes.
-These practices not only reduce downstream flooding by reducing surface runoff and increasing infiltration on agricultural lands, but also experience sediment and nutrient losses, thereby improving downstream water quality.
+FMSs or FMPs potentially reduce extremely high flows in rivers and streams, thereby preventing flood waters from inundating areas outside of the floodway, including agricultural areas.
+Structural FMSs or FMPs, like small flood control ponds, also have the potential to assist in agricultural production by serving the dual purposes of flood mitigation and water supply.
+Non-structural FMSs or FMPs can have similar impacts on peak flow and flood reduction including agricultural conservation practices such as conservation tillage, residue management, cover crops, and furrow dikes.
+These practices not only reduce downstream flooding by reducing surface runoff and increasing infiltration on agricultural lands, but also decrease sediment and nutrient losses, thereby improving downstream water quality.